 Due to the success of our study, RBA is now able to offer fertility preservation services through egg freezing.
 RBA prides itself in being compliant with ASRM guidelines in that we have internal clinic data that justifies offering egg freezing to women considering fertility preservation.
-Though egg freezing is still considered an experimental technology, data has become available to justify it's use; it is likely that women can continue to expect age-related outcomes from fertility preservation.
+As of October 2012 egg freezing is no longer considered an experimental technology, data has become available to justify it's use; it is likely that women can continue to expect age-related outcomes from fertility preservation.
 For example, if a 37 year old freezes her eggs, she can expect a pregnancy rate typical for 37 year olds (35%) when she thaws, inseminates and transfers the resulting embryos.

 The process begins with a consultation with one of our physicians, followed by prescreening lab work (hormonal lab testing, preconceptual screening, ovarian and uterine evaluation, etc.).
 The patient will then meet with a nurse, who will outline the stimulation process and provide medication injection instruction.
 When the targeted cycle starts, egg production will be stimulated with the fertility medications.
 Frequent lab work and ultrasounds are done to monitor egg growth.
 When appropriate, a final injection will be given to mature the eggs and ready them for retrieval.
 Thirty-six hours after the injection the eggs will be retrieved vaginally under intravenous sedation.
 After the eggs are retrieved, the IVF laboratory will freeze and store them for the patient’s future use.
 The entire process from screening to freezing will last approximately two months.

-For more information or to schedule a consultation with one of our physicians, please call Cassie at 404-459-3549, or email your questions to email@example.com.
+For more information or to schedule a consultation with one of our physicians, please call Aly at 404-459-3549, or email your questions to email@example.com.